TREES & VEGETATION

 You can hire a qualified arborist, or you can do-it-yourself - but remember that unless you are using someone qualified to work around live lines, always have your power supply temporarily disconnected before working near service lines.

-For a list of preferred contractors click here.
+For a list of authorised contractors click here.

 To arrange a temporary safety disconnection complete the form below.